katelynsills/libertyautomator/README.md

  At https://github.com/katelynsills/libertyautomator, click on the button labeled 'zip' to download the file.
 Make sure the file in a location you can easily access (let's just say it's on the desktop), and unzip it.

  Then go to your terminal.
 (I use Macs, so these instructions will be for those).
+(To get to your terminal, search 'terminal' in the Spotlight search box at the top right hand corner of your screen.)
 You should see a prompt that looks like this:

  "Last login: Sun Feb  3 13:43:55 on ttys000 Katelyns-MacBook-Pro:~ katelynsills$"